growthbook/growthbook-sdk-java/README.md

 ### Releasing a new version

-For now we are manually managing the version number.
+For now, we are manually managing the version number.

 When making a new release, ensure the file `growthbook/sdk/java/Version.java` has the version matching the tag and release.
 For example, if you are releasing version `0.3.0`, the following criteria should be met: